aspose-zip/Aspose.ZIP-Documentation/net/developer-guide/upload-archive-asp-net/_index.md

 ```

 ### **Rotate images**
-We use Aspose.Imaging library to rotate an image by particular on the fly angle following [this instruction](https://docs.aspose.com/imaging/net/crop-rotate-and-resize-images/#rotating-an-image-on-a-specific-angle).
+We use Aspose.Imaging library to rotate an image by particular angle on the fly angle following [this instruction](https://docs.aspose.com/imaging/net/crop-rotate-and-resize-images/#rotating-an-image-on-a-specific-angle).
 The snippet of rotation code:
 {{< gist "aspose-zip-gists" "d69b478235af94b9860be5443f24d031" "RotateImageSnippet.cs" >}}